 General human rights education, including in relation to refugees

 The Commission has an important role in promoting the understanding of human rights in Australia.
 It produces a range of materials for human rights education and has produced relevant information in relation to refugee policy in the past.

 However, there appear to be no current educational resources on this topic.
 The Commission has also promoted understanding of refugee issues through commenting in the media, making speeches, and participating in public forums.
-This was most prominent recently when the Commission conducted its inquiry on children into immigration detention.

 Research and recommendations